-If you want to download our free 42-page Guide to Effective EHS Training, based on ANSI Z490.1, just click that link you just whizzed past or scroll down to the bottom of this article and click the download button.
+You might also want to download our free Guide to Effective EHS Training If so, click that link you just whizzed past or scroll down to the bottom of this article and click the download button.

 Otherwise, let’s start talking about EHS training documentation and recordkeeping, right?